Joey Dosik

-Joey Dosik is an American singer-songwriter and multi-instrumentalist based in Los Angeles, California.
-His most recent album, Inside Voice, was released in 2018.
+Joey Dosik is an American singer, songwriter, saxophonist, and keyboardist based in Los Angeles, California.
+His most recent album, The Nostalgiac, was released in 2023.

 Career

 Dosik grew up in Los Angeles, California.
 He started on piano at an early age.
 In his early teens he started on saxophone and was drawn to jazz and soul music.
 Influenced by alto saxophonist Arthur Blythe, he performed in the Los Angeles Leimert Park music scene which shaped his musical and cultural perspective on jazz.
 There he performed with veteran bassist Henry Grimes.
 He studied jazz and contemplative studies at the University of Michigan.
 In college he was a member of the Ann Arbor-based band Ella Riot.

 In 2009 Dosik returned to Los Angeles and shifted his focus to singing and songwriting.
 He names Carole King, Sam Cooke and Marvin Gaye as musical influences.
 In 2012 he released his first solo EP titled Where Do They Come From?, and a second EP in 2016 titled Game Winner.
 He started performing as a solo artist and collaborating with funk band Vulfpeck.
 His solo work received recognition from Leon Bridges and Quincy Jones.
 In 2018 he performed on the Jimmy Kimmel Show and released his first full-length album, Inside Voice.
 An album review characterized the music as pop-soul.
 The album features contributions by Moses Sumney and Miguel Atwood-Ferguson.
 On 18 May 2020 he released the single "23 Teardrops".
 He frequently performs with and has contributed to several albums by Vulfpeck.